jozsefmorrissey/node-server/services/debug-gui/README.md

   beginning of a process simply call init(request) and all code executed by that process or processes that are spawned will have debugging enabled.

-  If you are not running a server process, you will have to create your own.
-  Trigger mechanisms to activate the debugger.
+  If you are not running a server process, you will have to create your own trigger mechanisms to activate the debugger.
 The init function also accepts a boolean and id.

+### Java Client Test
+  DebugGuiTest.java Deploys multiple stand alone threads that send data, as well as verifies that a threads are inheriting the debug state of their parent.
+The junit test is not multi threaded so a "successful" run does not mean success.
+There should be no exceptions thrown and at the end a list of links that contains logs will be displayed.
+You have 60 seconds to verify those links, the last one is the most important.
+You should see "projects" 10-19 reporting to this id.
+Dont forget the shortcut command d+g.

 ### Test Html
   This can be used to generate test data to make sure your server and javascript